HyperVelocity1502/TMon/README.md

 ```bash
 https://github.com/InnoTechTmon/TMon.git
 ```
-2. Click "Clone GIT Repository..."
+2. Click "Clone GIT Repository..." in XCode.

-3. In "Search or enter repository URL", enter copied Repo
+3. In "Search or enter repository URL", enter copied Repo.

-4. Select where to save TMon Folder and press "Clone"
+4. Select where to save TMon Folder and press "Clone".

 5. Build and Run:
 Press Cmd + B to build the project.